bmann/bmcgarden/index.md

 Starting with the [[Startup]] note, there are various operations guides, products, and recommendations to explore.

 If I haven't sent it to you already, you should read [[When Tailwinds Vanish: The Internet in the 2020s]].[[Software companies founded today are competing less with pen and paper than with other Internet-first incumbents.
 Put another way, as happens in every maturing industry before it, Internet company revenue will become zero-sum.
 As a corollary, the time between founding years of software startups and their competitive incumbents is shrinking — <a href='https://luttig.substack.com/p/when-tailwinds-vanish'>When Tailwinds Vanish</a>::rmn]]

+The [[Gumroad No Full Time Employees]] article is also a good read.[[Today, working at Gumroad resembles working on an open source project like Rails.
+Except it’s neither open source, nor unpaid. — @shl, <a href='https://sahillavingia.com/work'>No Meetings, No Deadlines, No Full-Time Employees</a>::lmn]]

 ## Microblog